 Stories are the way we make sense of our lives—but we’re not always telling the right ones.
-Thankfully, psychotherapist and New York Times bestselling author LORI GOTTLIEB is a masterful guide for helping us rewrite the narratives that keep us stuck.
-Her TED talk was one Top 10 Most Watched of the Year, her book Maybe You Should Talk to Someone has sold over a million copies (and is currently being adapted for television), and she’s author of The Atlantic’s weekly “Dear Therapist” column.
+Thankfully, psychotherapist and New York Times bestselling author Lori Gottlieb is a masterful guide for helping us rewrite the narratives that keep us stuck.
+Her TED talk was one of the Top 10 Most Watched of the Year, her book Maybe You Should Talk to Someone has sold over a million copies (and is currently being adapted for television), and she’s the author of The Atlantic’s weekly “Dear Therapist” column.
 Compassionate and charismatic, Gottlieb shows us that vulnerability isn’t a weakness, but a superpower for cultivating our healthiest, happiest, and most productive lives.

 “Rarely have I read a book that challenged me to see myself in an entirely new light, and was at the same time laugh-out-loud funny and utterly absorbing.”— Katie Couric